Amberg/DocxTemplater/README.md

 **Features:**
 * Variable Replacement
-* Loops - Bind to collections
+* Collections - Bind to collections
 * Conditional Blocks
+* Dynamic Tables - Columns are defined by the datasource
 * HTML Snippets - Replace placeholder with HTML Content
 * Images - Replace placeholder with Image data